“Schrifle” info updated- 8/ 16/ 2017.

 It was decided that the 20 gauge would be best gauge choice for this “out of the box thinking” attempt to correct the issues with sabot ammo.
 After 4 years of ongoing research the non-sabot generation, 20ga “Schrifle”, round was released in any attempt to make an “accurate” short range rifle out of a shot gun.
 It will take a little time for the 20ga “Schrifle” round to be tried in the wide variety of 20ga rifled barrels configurations that were produced over the last 25+ years.
 Although, it can be fired in any of the pre-2000 20ga RIFLED BARRELS, accuracy may vary greatly!

-Because prior to 2000 there were a number of custom gun makers, as well as manufacturers, that made rifled slug gun barrels of all different diameters; I am going to error on the side of caution with this first loading and offer a round that is not as aggressive as it could be.
+Prior to the year 2000 SAAMI standardization, there were a number of custom slug gun makers, as well as slug gun manufacturers, that made rifled slug gun barrels in all different diameters.
+In 2015 I decided to error on the side of caution, with the first 240ga loading, and offer a round that was not as aggressive as it could be.

-NOTE: The introductory round was a (239gr) slug and was not truly stable past 130 yards.
+NOTE: The introductory round was a (240gr) slug that turned out to be not truly stable past 130 yards in some rifled barrels.
 The current production slug has been updated to a shorter/heavier 260gr or 270gr configuration.
 Both weight slugs will be stable when fired thru a 1-23 or 1-24 twist rate even out to 200yards and beyond.
 The 270gr slugs are now showing reasonable accuracy when fired thru a 1-26 & 1-28tr out thru 140 yds.
 Only testing your barrel can tell for sure.

-WIND DRIFT ISSUES*: Slug deflection, from your aiming point, is caused by the wind putting pressure on the projectile while in flight.
-It pertains to all rifles, slug gun, muzzle loaders and anything that moves thru the air.
+WIND DRIFT ISSUES*: Another way of saying slug movement away from your point of aim.
+It is caused by the wind putting pressure on the projectile while in flight.
+It pertains to all rifles, slug guns, muzzle loaders and anything that moves thru the air.
 The effect is more dramatic on slow moving projectiles under 2000fps!
-“It amounts to the -“TOTAL AMOUNT OF TIME and the DIRECTION –the wind has to push on the slug!”
+“It amounts to the “TOTAL AMOUNT OF TIME and the DIRECTION –the wind has to push on the projectile!”

 DRIFT @ 50yds +.08” DRIFT @ 100yds +3.6″ DRIFT @ 150yds +8.4″ DRIFT @ 200yds +15.8″